iree-org/iree/mkdocs/docs/bindings/c-api.md

 ### Configure stateful objects

 Create a VM instance along with a HAL driver and device:

-* VM _instances_ serve isolated execution _contexts_
-* HAL _drivers_ are used to enumerate and create HAL _devices_
-* HAL _devices_ interface with hardware, such as by allocating device memory, preparing executables, recording and dispatching command buffers, and synchronizing with the host

 ``` c
 // Applications should try to reuse instances so resource usage across contexts